How do you soundproof and muffle the engine compartment in a boat?

 - Install vibration-damping rubber isolators between the engine and the hull.

-- Use shock-absorbing mounting plates under engine mounts to reduce noise transmission.
+- Use shock-absorbing mounting plates under the engine mounts to reduce sound transmission.

-- Reinforce sensitive hull areas with sound-damping materials to minimize resonance.
+- Reinforce sensitive hull surfaces with sound-absorbing materials to minimize resonance.

-This is particularly important in smaller boats where engine noise easily travels through the hull and amplifies in the cabin.
+This is especially important in smaller boats where engine noise can easily travel through the hull and be amplified in the cabin.

-Soundproofing the engine room offers several important advantages:
+Soundproofing the engine compartment offers several key benefits:

-Vibration damping extends the lifespan of both the engine and hull.
+Vibration damping extends the life of both the engine and the hull.

 Increased comfort for crew and passengers